dguzenko/newdocs/docs/textareapro.md

 This documentation offers help and guidance for ZOOlanders **Textarea Pro** Element part of the **Texts** product.
 More information about it can be find on the [official page](https://www.zoolanders.com/extensions/texts).

+**Texts** 3.x versions are compatible with Joomla!
+2.5.x/3.x, ZOO 3.x and ZLFW 3.x.
+All previous versions, if available, are ONLY for Joomla 1.5 and are considered deprecated.

 Requirements
 ------------